edterbak/NodeRed_Heishamon_control/README.md

 - WAR function: On HOME > HEAT functions, the current WAR result SP value is now correctly shown
 - WAR function: On Function (WAR) > the current WAR result SP value is now correctly shown

+[2022-10-14] (v20.2/3/4 test version) Things done are:
+- Softstart function: added a lower threshold to the function, so it does never drop below starting SP -3
+- Fixed Home dashboard not showing WAR result
+- Settings: Added general information about panasonic type. (number 255 = unknown to heishamon)

 ********